 Stories

-I met Kady at Church after my first enlistment in the Army.
+I met Kimberly at Church after my first enlistment in the Army.

 At the time, I wasn't looking to meet anyone.
-My plans for the future died with a divorce.
+My plans for the future died with my divorce from Becki.
 I was in a dark phase of not caring, returning to my reckless ways.
 I was financially destitute and living with Mom and Dad.
 I was passed over at work for a kid right out of college.
 Most of my co-workers were not my kind of people.

 I missed The Army.
 I was considering going back in.

 The church was my safe place.
-There, I was with by old friends, military, and pro-military people, who supported me and loved me no matter what.
+There, I was with my old friends, military and pro-military people, who supported me and loved me no matter what.
 Though everything we studied told me I was a failure as a man, husband, father, and leader, I continued to attend.

 At church, we sat in the back at tables, taking notes.
-I always sat with Boyce, Jim, Steve, and Ed.
+I always sat with Boyce, Jim Cadden, Steve Tawbush, and Ed Lacey.

-One morning, before Ron started teaching, a beautiful girl walked in, mingling in the front.
-She was the prettiest girlwoman I had ever seen.
+One morning, before Ron began his lesson, a beautiful girl walked in, mingling in the front.
+She was the prettiest girl I had ever seen.
 I was instantly interested.

 I leaned over to Boyce and asked, "Who is THAT?!"